grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 "Yes.
 We can feel the drag up here.
 We are going to trim our tanks to adjust for the weight of the _Gnat_ hanging on, and then shut down our engines to save our batteries.
 I think you can give a bang on your hatch now, and see if Chips can open up the junction between us."

 [//]: # (### The hatch needs to be repaired)

+[//]: # ( **Add a bit here about having a lock on this hatch that Percy had the key too -- since this hatch could sink the boat if opened at the wrong time** )

 In the deepest part of the _Prospect_, in the narrow hall between the forward and rear battery rooms with heavy water-tight bulkhead doors on either side, Gregory and Chips sat on the deck on either side of a well where they had pulled up the grating between them.
 Their feet dangled down into the well and Gregory tapped his toes lightly on the still-closed hatch while they waited for the signal from Shakes.